junhe/wiscsee/README.md

 We made a VirtualBox VM Image that has the complete environment ready (Ubuntu 16.04 + WiscSee + dependencies).
 You do not need to do any configuration.
 It is the easiest option in terms of setting up.
 It is garanteed to run.
+But the WiscSee in the image may be out-dated.
+You probably want to replace it with the latest one.

 In order to use this option, you need to have VirtualBox (https://www.virtualbox.org/) installed before starting the following steps.